 These are the common causes of hormonal imbalance.
 In addition, you can easily diagnose this imbalance by vigilantly noticing the symptoms such as sudden weight gain or unexpected weight loss, poor metabolic health, digestive issues, and adrenal fatigue.

 Does Hormonal Imbalance Cause Weight Gain?

 A lot of people work too hard but eat nutrient-poor foods.
 The body senses this hard work as stress and it starts to produce more stress hormone or cortisol for survival.
-People who are chronically stressed find it harder when it comes to losing weight as the system stores the fat to source energy.
+People who are chronically stressed find it harder when it comes to lose weight as the system stores the fat to source energy.
 Chronic stress may also occur due to a hormonal imbalance, making it harder to lose weight.

 Hormone disorders like Cushing syndrome can lead people to gain weight and develop obesity.
 Hypothyroidism overactive thyroid gland is another condition that is more severe and leads to weight gain.
-For women, their bodies create hormones less than it’s required during their menopause stage which impacts the metabolism rate and leads to gain weight.
+For women, their bodies create hormones less than it’s required during their menopause stage which impacts the metabolism rate and leads to gaining weight.

 How to Balance Hormones Naturally?

 There are effective ways to balance hormones naturally.
 However, it requires advanced hormone testing to determine the current level of the hormones.
-By working closely with an expert and taking their medical support, personalized plan, and bringing changes to the lifestyle and diet, people can easily restore this balance.
+By working closely with an expert and taking their medical support, personalized plan, and bringing changes to their lifestyle and diet, people can easily restore this balance.

 The best ways to balance the hormones naturally entail: